wwwlicious/servicestack-orchestration/README.md

 * the terraform executable in a `.tools` directory.
 * a valid `azure-connection.tf` to azure that terraform will use to create azure resources.

-Next up we will cover the default config and how to customise it before we go ahead and create our cloud-resources (the things that cost you money)
+Next up we will cover the default configuration and how to customise it before we go ahead and create our cloud-resources (the things that cost you money)

 ## Default config